 INTERNET: It is fast throughout the main house and balcony.

 Sorry, no smokers please.

-Alagonia is located in the Taygetos mountain range, along with several other villages, including Piges, Artemisia, and Machala.
-They are within walking distance, and are beautifully scenic routes, whether by paved road or footpath (monopati).
+ALAGONIA is located in the Taygetos mountain range, along with several other villages, including Piges, Artemisia, and Machala.
+They are within walking distance, and are beautifully scenic routes, whether by paved road or trail (monopati).
 There are also some longer marked trails that run through the area, including one that makes its way all the way to Kalamata (about 6 hours).
 In the village, there are a couple of cafes, and two taverns.
 We also have a full-size fenced football (soccer) and basketball court.
 There are usually cultural events that happen even within the village, usually in the summer.

-On your time away from the homestead, you may choose to go to Kalamata city.
+On your time away from the homestead, you may choose to go to KALAMATA city.
 The beach, port, boardwalk, park, and center are all located within a 15-minute walking radius.
 Our bicycles might be available to you to use.
 Kalamata has plenty of cafes, taverns, museums, and many cultural events.

 There is a bus that runs between the village and Kalamata two times per week (Wednesday and Saturday).
 It is possible to hitch (or find) a ride into the city.
 We tend to drive down once every one or two weeks, so you would be welcome to join us.
 Cycling down to Kalamata is another option (1 hour down, 2.5 hours up for experienced cyclists).

 If you are interested in studying the GREEK language, there is a local teacher who offers tutoring sessions.